squiggle-lang/squiggle-lang.org/tutorial/chapter/7/index.md

 console.log(x, y, z);
 ```

-This is because of JavaScript's `var` hoisting, which makes the following code work more like this:
+This is because of JavaScript's `var` hoisting, which makes the above code work more like this:

 ```javascript
 var x = undefined;